 Our Expert Opinion

 The 1kg gold bar is a popular choice for investors with substantial funds, seeking value and simplicity.
 As the biggest gold bar we offer, the 1kg Metalor can be purchased at the most economical price due to its large size.
 Manufacturing costs for one large piece of gold are lower than producing the equivalent gold in coins or smaller bars, so for those prioritising the lowest price per gram, this is a great choice.
-Metalor are a world renonwned gold producer so selling your bar will always fetch the maximum return.
-Brand name can be more important with bars of this size because in theory there are less buyers of a 1kg bar (people who can afford it), than those seeking 1oz gold bars.
+Metalor are a world-renowned gold producer so selling your bar will always fetch the maximum return.
+The brand name can be more important with bars of this size because in theory there are less buyers of a 1kg bar (people who can afford it), than those seeking 1oz gold bars.
 So if you compromise and buy an obscure 1kg bar, your sale price may well also be affected.
-Metalor strikes a perfect balance between having a premier Swiss reputation, while offering far better value than the likes of Pamp.
+Metalor strikes a perfect balance between having a premier Swiss reputation while offering far better value than the likes of Pamp.

 How big is the bar